Redshift space three-point correlation function of IGM at $z<0.48$: Introduction

 This paper is organized as follows.
 In section 2 we provide the details of data used in our study.
-Section 3 summarises the results of two-, three- and reduced three-point correlation based on transmitted flux.
-In section 4, we present the analysis and results of correlation studies and its dependence on \NHI, $b$, $z$ and the presence of metals.
-In section 5, we investigate the connection between \lya\ clustering and galaxy distribution.
+Section 3 summarises the results of two-, three- and reduced three-point correlation of low-$z$ \lya\ absorbers measured from observations. { In this section, we} also present the dependence of clustering on \NHI, $b$, $z$ and the presence of {\rm different metal ion species like \CIV, \OVI, and \SiIII}.
+In section 4, we investigate the connection between \lya\ clustering and galaxy distribution.
 In section~\ref{sec:simulations}, we present our analysis based on a set of $z\sim0.1$ hydrodynamical simulations with and without feedback.
-We summarize and discuss our main results in section~7.
-We present the clustering results based on trasmitted flux in the Appendix-\ref{Corr_flux_section}.
-In this work we use the flat $\Lambda$CDM universe with the following cosmological parameter ($\Omega_\Lambda$, $\Omega_m$, $\Omega_b$, $h$, $n_s$, $\sigma_8$, Y) $\equiv$ (0.69, 0.31, 0.0486, 0.674, 0.96, 0.83, 0.24).
+We discuss our main results in section~6. { In this work we use the flat $\Lambda$CDM universe with the following cosmological parameter ($\Omega_\Lambda$, $\Omega_m$, $\Omega_b$, $h$, $n_s$, $\sigma_8$, Y) $\equiv$ (0.69, 0.31, 0.0486, 0.674, 0.96, 0.83, 0.24) based on \citep[][]{planck2014}.
+Cosmologicial parameters used in our simulations are slightly different and are summarised in section~\ref{sec:simulations}.}